 F Phrygian – Cm shape

-Before it repeats itself a fret up, starting at Bb, see below.
+Before it repeats itself a fret up, starting at Bb, like this.

 Bb Phrygian – Em shape